roblevay/T2765/Lab2 Installing.md

 - Use one data file with size 256 MB and max size 512 MB.
 - Click OK → Simulator → Start
 - Optional: rerun with different parameters
+- The simulation will take less than 10 minutes

 ### Step 4: Review the Results